 My Philosophy and Key Readings

 The best place to start, without a doubt, would be “Everything You Ever Really Needed to Know About Personal Finance on the Back of Five Business Cards” (also available in extended form as a free 49 page PDF.
 This one article outlines the basics of my philosophy and ideas on personal finance, gained from the experience of turning around my financial, professional, and personal life.
-If you’d like to extend beyond that, I suggest reading through my fourteen money rules.

 Many people have the perception that cutting one’s spending can’t possibly be enjoyable.
 My argument is simple: if it’s not enjoyable, don’t do it.
 All I suggest is stepping back and asking yourself some bigger questions.
 What are you truly passionate about?
 What are you most worried about?
 How do the little choices you make every day help you with your passions and help eliminate your worries?
 The best place to cut spending is in the areas of your life that aren’t important to you – or at least aren’t central values in your life.